Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

     Enabling both LDAP and OpenID Connect is supposed to be temporary for the authentication part.
 As stated in introduction for security and mental health reasons, there should be a single source of truth of user management.

+There are two configurations:

+* **OpenID Connect in addition to existing LDAP authentication**.
+No extra configuration is needed but users that wants to use
+  OpenID Connect provider will have to re-authenticate using their LDAP login (only the first time).
+This might be acceptable for existing users but for the new comers it will be weird: OIDC login + ask to re-authenticate with LDAP before getting started.
+  This can be used for initial deployment but **should be considered as a temporary solution**.
+* **OpenID Connect as "only authentication method"**.
+A configuration is required (see below).
+There is no re-authentication after OIDC provider has vetted the user, they will be automatically connected to Tuleap.
+You need to trust your OIDC provider and configuration to enable this mode.

 In order to activate LDAP and OpenID Connect in parallel you must define a common field between the two authentication sources.
 It means that your OpenID Connect provider should expose on its ``userinfo`` route a field that matches the one configured as ``$sys_ldap_eduid`` in the LDAP configuration (will be user's ``ldap_id``).